Skip to content

 The river’s voice

-Some of the world’s most beloved rivers are now recognised in law as living beings, with their own rights and powers.
-But does this help to protect them?
+Some of the world’s most beloved rivers are now recognised in law as living beings, but does this help to protect them?

 By Erin O’Donnell, University of Melbourne, Australia